 You can easily propagate African milk tree plants through division or cuttings.
 Required reminder to protect your skin from the plant’s sap.
 It is highly irritating to the skin and toxic if ingested.

 First I removed three branches from my dad’s plant.
 I didn’t use scissors—I removed three “arms” from a smaller main stem so rooting them would be a bit more manageable.
-Then let them callus over for a few days.
+Then I let them callus over for a few days.
 This is a good way to prevent the cuttings from taking it too much moisture and rotting when you plant them.

-I then planted the cuttings in well-draining succulent soil and watered the plant.
+I planted the cuttings in well-draining succulent soil and watered the plant.
 I continued to water the plant every week or so to keep the soil moist and encourage rooting.
-When I noticed new growth, I back off of the watering and waited for the soil to dry out a bit more before watering again.
+When I noticed new growth, I backed off of the watering and waited for the soil to dry out a bit more before watering again.

 You can see what the cuttings looked like below about 2 weeks or so after I’d planted them.
 The yellowing stem that looks pretty rough did not make it.
 But the other two did!
 And those were the start of the lovely plant I have now.
 Isn’t propagation amazing? 🙂